CoffeeBeer >> Double Shot Buzz >> 3 Cafes in Bordeaux

 Very recently I took a five-day holiday by train from Sheffield to the city of Bordeaux in southwestern France.
 Don’t ask why; it was just a bit of a whim, as I had some annual leave I needed to use and I wanted to get out of the country.
 I know Paris pretty well, and I’ve visited Nice for a couple of days, but I haven’t had the opportunity to see anything else in France.
 So Bordeaux sounded like a good place to go.

 And I was right: it’s a great city, especially if you’re travelling on your own.
 A port city in the Gironde department, Bordeaux is the capital of the Nouvelle-Aquitaine region.
 Although the city itself has a population of a quarter million people, the metropolitan area is over a million, making it the sixth most populated city in France.
-It’s also the world capital of wine, a global centre of gastronomy and business tourism, and it’s home to Dassault Aviation, a company with which I tried to get a job as a CAD/CAM programmer/analyst back when I was in my thirties.
+It’s also the world capital of wine, a global centre of gastronomy and business tourism, and it’s home to Dassault Aviation, a company with which I tried to get a job as a CAD/CAM femili programmer/analyst back when I was in my early thirties.
 (They had no openings at the time.)
 It also boasts more than 362 historic monuments, making it a great place to just wander around aimlessly, stopping here and there to eat and drink.

 I managed to get a hotel right in the heart of things, so I was really close to lots of good wine bars, restaurants, museums and interesting buildings, the River Garonne, and of course really good coffee.